smakela13/tabletop-auction-house-react-edition/README.md

 Visit the Tabletop Auction House today for your roleplaying marketplace needs.

-Tabletop Auction House uses JavaScript, React.js, Node.js, Express.js, MongoDB, Mongoose ODM, GraphQL, JSON Web Tokens, Apollo GraphQL, Faker.js, CSS-in-JS, React-Bootstrap, and Heroku with installable PWA functionality.
+Tabletop Auction House uses JavaScript, React.js, Node.js, Express.js, MongoDB, Mongoose ODM, GraphQL, JSON Web Tokens, Apollo GraphQL, Faker.js, EmailJS, CSS-in-JS, React-Bootstrap, and Heroku with installable PWA functionality.
 More technologies that we would like to add in the future include Cloudinary and RPG-Awesome.

 ## Table of Contents